First Drive: 2017 Ford Escape Titanium Delivers Comfort and Performance

 These days, you can’t have a refresh without the latest technology and connectivity, and loads of it.
 The 2017 Escape includes nearly a dozen hardware upgrades; gone is the Ford MyTouch, replaced by the new, faster Sync3 with the Sync Connect app, allowing driver to lock/unlock, locate, and start the engine, amongst other things, using a smartphone.

-Other new technology includes Siri seamless integration, AppleLink, enhanced voice recognition, and blind spot monitoring with cross traffic alert, to name a few.
+New tech includes adaptive cruise control, heated steering wheel, lane-keeping aid, lane departure warning, and a driver alert system with blind spot monitoring with cross-traffic alert.
+Other new technology includes Siri seamless integration, AppleLink, enhanced voice recognition, and blind spot monitoring with cross-traffic alert, to name a few.

 New EcoBoost Engines